Situation 1: What can be invoked if one cannot deliver a good or perform a service?

 Execution has become "impossible": Force majeure

-preventing performance of the obligation.
+preventing the performance of the obligation.

-Execution has become “impossible”: Unpredictability
+Execution has become "impossible": Unforeseen circumstances

-the need for an unforeseeable change in circumstances when concluding the contract;
+the need for an unforeseen change in circumstances at the time the contract was concluded;

-force majeure :
+Force majeure :

 Force majeure can be difficult to characterize (complex legal concept);